zhiyongchenGREAT/Few-shot-Robust-Speaker-TTS/README.md

 Our method demonstrates strong performance across multiple emotionally diverse and time-varying benchmarks, pushing the boundaries of robust speaker recognition in real-world scenarios.

+## SpeakerRPL

+This repository hosts the ongoing development of the SpeakerRPL (Speaker Reciprocal Points Learning) for robust speaker recognition.

+- **SpeakerRPL V1**: The first version of SpeakerRPL.
+For details, please see our other repository: [SpeakerRPL](https://github.com/zhiyongchenGREAT/speaker-reciprocal-points-learning)
+- **Enhanced SpeakerRPL (This Repository)**: This version includes improvements of optimized synthetic data selection strategies for time-varying and emotion-robust open-set identification (OSI).
+- **🎉 SpeakerRPL V2 (Latest Version)**: The latest version featuring model fusion and further enhancements.
+The implementation is in `loss/SpeakerRPLv2.py` and can be run using `osr_spk_eres_fusion.py`.

 ## Code